-- Kachang Waterfall – (3,000R entry fee) approximately 7 metres in height, this waterfall empties into a large pool in which it is possible to swim.
+Approximately seven-metres in height, this waterfall empties into a large pool in which it is possible to swim.
 A 3,000R entry fee.

-Colonial Lake Palace (Tesh Anlung, Beoung Kansaign Lake) – Good-sized clean room, comfy bed, toiletries, AC, TV with many English channels, reasonably priced, and serviced on request.
-However, no service, help, or smiles from staff.
+Colonial Lake Palace (Tesh Anlung, Beoung Kansaign Lake) provides a good-sized room, comfy bed, toiletries, AC, TV (with many English channels), is reasonably priced, and serviced on request.
+Although, no service, help, or smiles from staff.

-- Understandably, there’s a list of items you have to pay for if you break things but US$150 for a toilet seat is a bit steep!
-I paid US$10 as I lost our room key, which was one of the cheapest charges on the list, which included “blood” charges – interesting!
+- Understandably, there’s a list of items you have to pay for if you break things.
+But, USD$150 for a toilet seat is a bit steep!
+I paid USD$10 as I lost our room key, which was one of the cheapest charges on the list.
+This list also included “blood” charges – interesting.

-- Bamboo Restaurant (just off Main Street), serves western and local yummy food (mains US$3, shakes US$1, Cambodian beer US$0.75), coffee is good (US$1), atmosphere is relaxed, excellent service, and friendly staff.
+- Bamboo Restaurant (just off Main Street), serves western and local yummy food (mains USD$3, shakes USD$1, Cambodian beer USD$0.75), coffee is good (USD$1), atmosphere is relaxed, excellent service, and friendly staff.
 Owners are pleasant and very helpful!
 This has the right mix to make things work but most of all, Mr Tommy’s restaurant trains disadvantaged kids in hospitality for 2 years then sets them up on their own; very admirable cause!

-- Cafe Alee (#25, Road #78A, Chey Chomneas Village) – Stumbled upon this cafe as the guide book is not updated – everything has moved.
-Very good coffee and yummy snacks (didn’t try any meals).
+- Cafe Alee (#25, Road #78A, Chey Chomneas Village) – Stumbled on this cafe as the guide book is not updated – everything has moved.
+Very good coffee and yummy snacks.
 Good music, many food options on the menu, peaceful and relaxed atmosphere.
-Owners are very nice; staff very good and friendly.
+Owners are very nice.
+Great staff and friendly.

 - Central market – great for cheap local freshly made food and weird trinkets – not touristy.
-Don’t be afraid to try everything (I draw the line at dog, cat, and rat in some Asian countries).
+Don’t be afraid to try everything (I draw the line at dog, cat, and rat).
 But, don’t eat the local wildlife as this only encourages poaching.
 Sticky rice in lovely little woven baskets is also available, which I love.
 Keep your eye out for street stalls with glass cabinets selling semi-precious gems, north of this market.
 You need to know the difference between cut glass and real stones before buying – barter hard.

-Bought the Neak Krorhorm Transportation bus tickets from Banlung to Kâmpóng Cham (US$10 includes hotel tuk-tuk pick-up) at the bus station without any dramas.
-The tuk-tuk was supposed to pick up from the hotel around 08:00 but was about 15 minutes late.
+Bought the Neak Krorhorm Transportation bus tickets from Banlung to Kâmpóng Cham (USD$10 includes hotel tuk-tuk pick-up) at the bus station without any dramas.
+The tuk-tuk was supposed to pick up from the hotel around 08:00 but was about 15 minutes late – no big deal.

 Tip: At the time of writing, the Canadia Bank ATM’s did not charge a withdrawal fee.